 New York v.
 United States Department of Labor

 On October 17, 2017, President Trump signed an executive order directing his administration to find ways to expand Association Health Plans (AHPs), organizations composed of employers and individuals formed for the purpose of providing health insurance.
 Fulfilling that order, the Department of Labor promulgated a new Rule that would expand the ability of small employers and individuals to form AHPs.
 Once formed, the members of these AHPs would be able to avoid providing certain protections that the Affordable Care Act (ACA) required small-employer and individual health plans to provide, like the requirements that they provide essential health benefits and that they not discriminate on certain specified bases.
-In July 2018, eleven states and the District of Columbia filed a complaint in the U.S. District Court for the District of Columbia, alleging that the Department of Labor’s new Rule is unlawful.
-The Department of Justice filed a motion for summary judgment, and CAC filed a brief on behalf of Members of Congress as amici curiae in support of the plaintiffs.
-Our brief argues that the Department of Labor’s Rule is inconsistent with the text, structure, and history of the ACA, and is therefore unlawful.
+In July 2018, eleven states and the District of Columbia filed a complaint in the U.S. District Court for the District of Columbia, alleging that the Department of Labor’s new Rule is unlawful, and the Department of Justice filed a motion for summary judgment.

+As we did in the district court, in July 2019, CAC filed a brief on behalf of Members of Congress in the D.C.
+Circuit in support of plaintiffs-appellees.
+Our brief again argues that the Department of Labor’s Rule is inconsistent with the text, structure, and history of the ACA, and is therefore unlawful.
 First, the brief argues that the Rule violates the text of the ACA, which defines a large employer as having more than 50 employees.
 The new Rule treats AHPs as large employers even though the member employers in the AHP do not meet the ACA’s requirement of having more than 50 employees.
 In addition, self-employed individuals with zero employees are also treated as employers, which is at odds with the ACA’s requirement that the term “employer” “shall include only employers of two or more employees.”

 Second, the brief argues that the new Rule is at odds with the purpose of the ACA.
 Congress specifically created the ACA to distinguish between individual and small group markets on the one hand, and large employers on the other, after finding that prior to the Act’s passage, the former failed to provide certain important benefits and tended to charge higher premiums.
 The Department of Labor’s new Rule contravenes Congress’s plan by allowing small employers and individuals to band together in AHPs, thus exempting them from both small-group and individual plan requirements, as well as avoiding the employer mandate that applies only to large employers.